tirsop/Ninja-Garage/README.md

 8: "git checkout master" to go back to master
 9: "git pull origin master" to get the latest code
 10: "git sweep" on your terminal to delete the branch from your local machine
+11: "git branch" to see if the branch was successfully deleted